 Making Pizza with 3D Printers

 It’s not delivery.
 It’s not Dijorno.
-This time it’s more like Hewlett Packard.
+This time it’s Hewlett Packard.
 A recent article on Space.com suggested that, in time, 3D printers will reach a point where they could conceivably “print” actual cheese pizzas.
 With pepperoni.
-It won’t taste like King Umberto’s from Franklin Square, New York.
-Probably not even like Little Ceasar’s.
-But you’ll be able to print pizza from a consumer-level printer and eat it.
+And no, it won’t taste like Ray’s in NYC, probably not even like Little Ceasar’s, but you’ll be able to print pizza from a consumer-level printer and eat it.
 Your stomach will recognize it as food.
 You will later poop it.

 Just the idea of easily printable pizza frightens me.
 Because I can see this thing going bad real fast.
 Pizza as convenient as tap water?
 In such a naughty world, how long before you bypass the plates and utensils, take a Tebow knee in front of the printer’s tray and let the thing print directly into your face?
 How long?